Leica M10 versus Fujifilm X100F

 Many modern cameras cannot only take still pictures, but also record videos.
 The X100F indeed provides for movie recording, while the M10 does not.
 The highest resolution format that the X100F can use is 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X100F has an electronic viewfinder (2360k dots), while the M10 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Leica M10 and Fujifilm X100F along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Leica M10 (⇒ rgt)||optical||no||3.0||1037||fixed||no||4000||5.0||no||no|